 There is no clinical experience with PARSABIV overdosage.
 Overdosage of PARSABIV may lead to hypocalcemia with or without clinical symptoms and may require treatment.
 Although PARSABIV is cleared by dialysis, hemodialysis has not been studied as a treatment for PARSABIV overdosage.
 In the event of overdosage, corrected serum calcium should be checked and patients should be monitored for symptoms of hypocalcemia, and appropriate measures should be taken [see WARNINGS AND PRECAUTIONS].

 PARSABIV is contraindicated in patients with known hypersensitivity to etelcalcetide or any of its excipients.
-Hypersensitivity reactions, including pruritic rash, urticaria, and face edema, have occurred with PARSABIV [see ADVERSE REACTIONS].
+Hypersensitivity reactions, including face edema and anaphylactic reaction, have occurred with PARSABIV [see ADVERSE REACTIONS].

 Mechanism Of Action